cs0320/server-gearup/README.md

 ```

 You can deserialize this into an object with only `"A"` and `"B"` fields.
 This is useful when processing very large, verbose response Json from other APIs, but only need a few fields.

+# TODOS
+0 checkout the whole project
+1 checkout ActivityHandler, inspect how HTTP requests are made.
+How can you add specifications
+2 checkout OrderHandler, inspect how this more complex deserialization is done.
+How can you search for a Soup